 A product development leader should be a good communicator, able to set clear goals and requirements, and resolve conflicts.
 It’s also the responsibility of a project leader to make every developer understand what their role is and what is expected from them.

-How to resolve conflicts in your software development team?
+How to resolve conflicts when structuring your software development team organization?

 A well-tried technique to help you resolve any conflict is to let each side communicate their point of view while you facilitate a compromise.
 However, even a compromise is not always the best solution, since both sides have to give up their point of view for a consensus to be reached.
 In order to achieve win-win results, follow the ‘5 WHYs” method.
 It is an interactive technique used to define the source of a problem by asking questions starting with "Why?".